hardwario/bc-website/content/doc/projects/lora-1wire-thermometer.en.md

 2. Connect the Core Module to your computer.

-3. In Playground, go to the **Firmware** tab, select `bcf-lora-climate-monitor` and flash the firmware.
+3. In Playground, go to the **Firmware** tab, select `bcf-lora-1wire-thermometer` and flash the firmware.

 4. After upload, the red LED on the Core Module will turn on for 2 seconds, then it will turn off.

 ## LoRa Configuration

 For configuring the LoRa keys please follow [LoRa AT Commands Configuration]({{< relref "/doc/tutorials/lora-at-commands-configuration.en.md" >}}) tutorial.

 ## Transmitting the data